microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ## 2. Runs everywhere
 ---------------------------------------

-- Microshare™ can run as-a-service from our secure cloud.
+- Microshare® can run as-a-service from our secure cloud.
 - We can run all or part of the service in your Data Center.
 - We can also run directly on devices.

 ## 3. Proven embedded
 ---------------------------------------

-- Part of the Microshare™ platform has already successfully been integrated in other software by large publicly traded enterprise software companies.
+- Part of the Microshare® platform has already successfully been integrated in other software by large publicly traded enterprise software companies.
 - Proven code quality through seamless integration and external audits (e.g. Black Duck).

 ## What will I be working with?
 ---------------------------------------

-In order to view data on your environment, you will be interacting with the Microshare Platform online.
-After setting up a [Microshare Account](/docs/2/general-user/quick-start/create-an-account/) and your company's Microshare Admin shares the data with you, viewing data is as easy as heading over to the [https://app.microshare.io/](https://app.microshare.io/) page and following the [Access my Apps Guide](/docs/2/general-user/quick-start/access-my-apps/).
+In order to view data on your environment, you will be interacting with the Microshare® Platform online.
+After setting up a [Microshare® Account](/docs/2/general-user/quick-start/create-an-account/) and your company's Microshare® Admin shares the data with you, viewing data is as easy as heading over to the [https://app.microshare.io/](https://app.microshare.io/) page and following the [Access my Apps Guide](/docs/2/general-user/quick-start/access-my-apps/).

-Alternatively, if your Microshare Admin creates a guest app, no Microshare account is necessary!
+Alternatively, if your Microshar®e Admin creates a guest app, no Microshare® account is necessary!
 Just follow the link sent to your email inbox.

 ## 4. How it works ?
 ---------------------------------------

-Microshare’s plug-n-play IoT modules.
+Microshare®’s plug-n-play IoT modules.
 Our modular, scalable solutions power data insights in small installations or mega facilities.

 #### No technology training required

 Your pre-registered sensors install in minutes with average battery life of 5 years.
 Mount to walls and tables with standard screws, tape and silicone.
 Activate a local LoRaWAN gateway with our “Installation Guide.”
-And all of your sensors are managed centrally so data populates your Microshare smart facility application in minutes.
+And all of your sensors are managed centrally so data populates your Microshare® smart facility application in minutes.

 #### The technology behind the curtain